TristanLib/todo2/schedule.md

   - UI appearance options

 ## Next Steps
-- Enhance focus mode with break timers and sound alerts
+- Add statistics and reports for task completion analytics
-- Implement notifications for task reminders
+- Explore syncing options with other devices
-- Add statistics and reports
+- Implement widgets for quick task creation and viewing